sun-yitao/tp/docs/DeveloperGuide.md

 All our existing tests using `PersonBuilder` will still work, and all we had to do was update definitions in `PersonBuilder`.

+### Export attendance

+The `ExportAttendanceCommand` writes a new csv to `data/attendance_{CURRENT_DATE}_{CURRENT_TIME}.csv`.
+The csv columns headers are the names of the students and the rows are the dates.
+Each cell is marked with `ATTENDED` or `ABSENT` depending on whether the attendance for that student on that particular date has been marked.

+The details of the implementation are as follows.
+First, we iterate through each student, calling `person.getAttendances` and adding the resulting attendances to a TreeSet called `allAttendances` that will contain all the dates in sorted order so we can form the rows of the csv.
+We also create a new HashSet of `Attendance` for each student, stored in an ArrayList so that the queries for the following part can be made faster.
+Next, we go through each date in `allAttendances`, and iterate through the ArrayList of HashSet of `Attendance`.
+If a date exists in that HashSet, the cell corresponding to the student and date will be marked as `ATTENDED`, and `ABSENT` otherwise.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation